Ticker

 Q: How do I stop leash pulling humanely?

-A: Teach "tree" - stop moving when leash tightens, reward when slack returns.
+A: Teach "tree" - stop moving when the leash tightens, reward when slack returns.
 Consider front-clip harnesses during training.

 Q: Can I train my dog to alert to medical issues?